 HOW IT WORKS

-During the Covid-19 pandemic, we are running everything online.
+During the Covid-19 pandemic, we are running slightly differently.
+If you are based within reach of one of our geographical areas (Nottingham, Lincoln or Sheffield), you can join the choir online for now, and carry on singing with us in person when we can.
 The information below will continue to apply whilst we're online-only.
 Some things will be different when we return to meeting physically, and these are noted in brackets at the end of each section.

 We run three "seasons" every year - Spring, Summer and Autumn.
 The Spring season runs from January to April, the Summer season is May to August, and the Autumn season covers September to December.
 We work on different music each season.
 When you join the choir, you sign up to a season - you can then sign up to future seasons if you wish, as they become available.
 Within a season, we run at least twelve weeks of sessions, and you can access as many or as few of these as works for you.